 Uprising, a New Zealand pale ale, will certainly garner a wider audience especially as it’s no longer tagged “west Auckland pale ale” much to the disappointment of loyal westies!
 He’s also tweaking for consistency, something drinkers always appreciate.

 “As the harvest changes, malt can change and hops can change – so you’re always tweaking depending on what the specs are when the ingredients come in.
 You’re tweaking for consistency – so it comes out tasting like the last batch did.”

-All this comes as Liberty celebrates its 10th year – having started out in a garage in New Plymouth, through a move back to Auckland where the beer was brewed at the Beer Fountain (Hallertau) for a while, before Wood moved to an industrial area in Helensville, where the brewery continues to grow.
+All this comes as Liberty celebrates its 10th year – having started out in a garage in New Plymouth, through a move back to Auckland and brewing at the Beer Fountain (Hallertau) for a while.
+Wood soon moved to an industrial area in Helensville, where the brewery continues to grow.

-The multitude of awards also included the packaging award and Wood was rapt to pick up that – mainly because it will stifle suggestions that the recent branding change was an attempt to cash in on the fame and glory.
-But the rebrand has been six months’ in the making and brings a more coherent feel to the range – with each beer represented by a different take on the up-raised arm and torch of the Statue of Liberty.
+Wood is delighted to win the packaging award.
+Mainly because it stifles suggestions the recent brand change is an attempt to cash in on the fame and glory.
+The rebrand, started six months’ ago, brings a more coherent feel to the range.
+A different take on the up-raised arm and torch of the Statue of Liberty represents each beer.

-Wood knows, however, that this success will inevitably mean growth, but he doesn’t want Liberty to get too big for their boots.
+Wood knows, however, that this success will inevitably mean growth, but he wants to ensure Liberty are never too big for their boots.